Cross-platform mobile development -Xamarin.Forms

 are common to all platforms.
 The unique thing is how we display this data on the smartphone screen.

-In the beginning, I will briefly introduce what Xamarin Native is and what Xamarin.
-Forms are.
+In the beginning, I will briefly introduce what is Xamarin Native and what is Xamarin Forms.

-Comparison of both approaches to building mobile apps.
+Comparison of both approaches to building mobile (IOS and android) apps.

-In Xamarin Native, we create application views separately for each platform, so for Android, we create standard layouts, as if we were creating them in a native project.
-Creating a UI for iOS also looks the same as in the case of a native project, i.e., we create them using Xcode Interface Builder.
-In both cases, you can also use Android Designer or iOS Designer, respectively, which are built into Visual Studio.
+In Xamarin Native, we create application views separately for each platform, so for the Android, we create standard layouts, as if we were creating them in a native project.
+Creating a user interface for iOS also looks the same as in the case of a native project, i.e., we create them using Xcode Interface Builder.
+In both cases, you can also use Android Designer or iOS Designer, respectively, which are built in Visual Studio.